- Search The Registry

 Fauset believed that this was not because Negroes had assimilated to the dominant culture of their province, but because they had integrated aspects of the dominant culture through the process of contributing to the dominant culture.
 During his time in Nova Scotia in the summer of 1923, Fauset found that hardly any of the traditional stories told by Negroes in the United States were told in Nova Scotia, and the stories told in Nova Scotia were unheard of in the United States.
 It was as though each group only had small pieces of a larger puzzle and needed help in organizing and bringing all of their stories together to get a better sense of their whole culture.
 Here Fauset tied together and spread these stories to better educate all Negroes of their heritage.
 He used these stories to discredit stereotypes of African Americans.
 For example, many Negroes in Nova Scotia told him that they would go down to visit the states if the weather was not as hot there.
 This debunked the stereotype that all Negroes enjoyed and were drawn to warmer climates, giving them a more authentic identity at a time when they were being portrayed as minstrels in the United States.

 After 1946, he traveled abroad, spending time in Europe and in Egypt.
 He lived for a year in Mexico, an experience which prepared him to educate Spanish speakers later.
 He lived in New York City beginning in the 1950s.
-In the era of McCarthyism, his association with the NNC and with the United Peoples' Action Committee (also considered radical for the time) led to him being expelled from the New York Public School system in 1960.
+In the era of McCarthyism and the HUAAC, his association with the NNC and with the United Peoples' Action Committee (also considered radical for the time) led to him being expelled from the New York Public School system in 1960.
 He continued to teach in New York, his home base into the 1960s and 1970s.
 However, he did not hold any long-term positions.
 It was during this period that he taught English at the Spanish American Institute.
 He also founded a school designed to teach English and business basics to Spanish speakers.
 Insufficiently funded, the school did not last long.
 Arthur Fauset died on September 2, 1983.